sjohann81/ucx-os/README.md

 ### Scheduling (cooperative / preemptive)

 There are two scheduling modes in the kernel.
 An application can invoke the scheduler cooperatively by making a call to the *ucx_task_yield()* function.
 After initialization, this can happen at any moment inside the task loop.
 In preemptive mode, the kernel invokes the scheduler asynchronously using a periodic interrupt.
-Selection of the scheduling mode happens in the application *app_main()* function.
+Selection of the scheduling mode is performed according to the return value of the application *app_main()* function.
 When the application returns from this function with a value of 0, the kernel is configured in cooperative mode.
 If a value of 1 is returned, the kernel is configured in preemptive mode.

+A priority round-robin algorithm performs the scheduling of tasks.
+By default, all tasks are configured with the same priority (TASK_NORMAL_PRIO), thus tasks share processor time proportionally.
+Priorities of each task can be changed after their inclusion in the system (in the *app_main()* function) by the *ucx_task_priority()* function, or configured dynamically (inside the body / during execution of a task) using the same function, according to the application needs.
+Each task can be configured in one of the following priorities: TASK_CRIT_PRIO (critical), TASK_HIGH_PRIO (high), TASK_NORMAL_PRIO (normal), TASK_LOW_PRIO (low) and TASK_IDLE_PRIO (lowest).

 ### Stack allocation